karelz/karelz.github.io/_includes/events_2019-11-14_dotNet_Talks_at_Matfyz.md

 ## Talks

-You gonna have a chance to meet some of the industry gurus during their visit in Prague.
+You're gonna have a chance to meet some of the industry gurus during their visit in Prague.

 - 19:00-19:30 - **Miguel unplugged** by [Miguel de Icaza](https://twitter.com/migueldeicaza)
     - Abstract: